Jessica George (politician)

 Jessica George (née Johnson) is an American farmer and politician who was appointed to the Oregon House of Representatives for the 25th district on December 10, 2021.

 Career

 She did not seek re-election in 2022.

 Personal life

 She is the daughter of former state senator Rod Johnson.
 She lives in St. Paul, Oregon.
+She owns a hazelnut farm with her husband.